Legal

-Federal prosecutors are bringing an unprecedented wave of criminal charges against property owners and demolition contractors who illegally remove asbestos, with penalties reaching five years in prison and $70,000 daily fines.
+Federal prosecutors are bringing an unprecedented wave of criminal charges against property owners and demolition contractors who illegally remove asbestos, with penalties reaching five years in prison and fines up to $250,000 per criminal count.[2]

 Executive Summary

-Criminal enforcement for illegal asbestos removal has accelerated sharply in 2025–2026.
-The EPA and Department of Justice are prosecuting not just unscrupulous contractors, but also property owners who cut corners on pre-demolition surveys or knowingly hire unlicensed abatement companies.
-A December 2025 case charged a nursing home administrator and demolition contractor with criminal violations after workers were exposed to asbestos dust during unauthorized removal.
-Property owners face five years imprisonment per violation, six-figure daily fines, and civil liability from workers and residents who develop mesothelioma or other asbestos diseases.
+Criminal enforcement for illegal asbestos removal has accelerated sharply in 2025–2026.[3]
+The EPA and Department of Justice are prosecuting not just unscrupulous contractors, but also property owners who cut corners on pre-demolition surveys or knowingly hire unlicensed abatement companies.[1]
+A December 2025 case charged a nursing home administrator and demolition contractor with criminal violations after workers were exposed to hazardous dust during unauthorized removal of asbestos-containing materials (ACM).[3]
+Property owners face five years imprisonment per violation, criminal fines up to $250,000 per count, and civil liability from workers and residents who develop mesothelioma or other asbestos-related diseases.[2]
 Understanding your legal obligations before renovation or demolition is essential to avoid prosecution, liability, and creating new victims.

 Maximum prison sentence per Clean Air Act criminal violation

-Average settlement in civil cases for asbestos exposure during illegal removal
+Average settlement in civil cases for exposure during illegal removal of ACM

 What Are the Key Facts About Criminal Charges for Illegal Asbestos Removal?

-- • NESHAP violations: The Clean Air Act Section 112(r) criminalizes knowing violations of asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP), with penalties reaching five years imprisonment per violation.[1]
+• NESHAP violations: The Clean Air Act Section 113(c) (42 U.S.C. § 7413) criminalizes knowing violations of asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP), with penalties reaching five years imprisonment per violation.[1][2]

-- • Recent prosecutions: Recent cases include nursing home administrators, commercial property owners, and demolition company executives charged with conspiracy and obstruction, receiving 2–3 year prison sentences.[3]
+• Recent prosecutions: Recent cases include nursing home administrators, commercial property owners, and demolition company executives charged with conspiracy, Clean Air Act violations, and false statements to the EPA, facing up to five years imprisonment per count.[3]

-- • Illegal waste disposal: Illegally removed asbestos often ends up in unregulated landfills, creating secondary exposure risk for landfill workers and surrounding communities.
+• Illegal waste disposal: Illegally removed ACM often ends up in unregulated landfills, creating secondary exposure risk for landfill workers and surrounding communities.

-- • Civil damages exceed criminal penalties: Settlements and verdicts in asbestos cases often range from $100,000 to $2+ million per exposed individual, far exceeding criminal fines.[8]
+• Civil damages exceed criminal penalties: Settlements and verdicts in these cases often range from $100,000 to $2+ million per exposed individual, far exceeding criminal fines.[8]

-- • OSHA-EPA coordination: OSHA inspections routinely uncover illegal removal; OSHA violations trigger EPA criminal investigation if asbestos exposure is confirmed.[4]
+• OSHA-EPA coordination: OSHA inspections routinely uncover illegal removal; OSHA violations trigger EPA criminal investigation if exposure to the substance is confirmed.[4]

 What Are the Criminal Penalties for Illegal Asbestos Removal?

-The Clean Air Act imposes steep criminal penalties for knowingly violating asbestos NESHAP standards.
+The Clean Air Act imposes steep criminal penalties for knowingly violating NESHAP standards for the mineral.
 Here are the primary penalties property owners and contractors face:

 Criminal Imprisonment

-Anyone who "knowingly violates" Clean Air Act asbestos regulations can be imprisoned for up to five years per violation.2 "Knowing" means the defendant understood the regulatory requirements and deliberately disregarded them—prosecutors do not need to prove intent to harm.
+Anyone who "knowingly violates" Clean Air Act NESHAP regulations under 42 U.S.C. § 7413(c)(1) can be imprisoned for up to five years per violation.2 "Knowing" means the defendant understood the regulatory requirements and deliberately disregarded them—prosecutors do not need to prove intent to harm.
 Simple negligence is insufficient; however, reckless disregard qualifies.

 Criminal Fines